 The body is a fascinating structure and we continue to learn its’ many secrets.
 One of the more recent anatomical discussions revolves around the importance of the structure called Fascia and how it assists smooth and flexible movement.

-I have trained with Alistair McLoughlin in 2017, learning his simple effective technique.
-I will shortly be completing my case studies in order to become a fully approved practitioner.
+I have also trained with Alistair McLoughlin in 2017, learning his simple effective technique.

 I see these technique as being fully complementary to my use of EMMETT Technique as they are gentle and light touch.
 I look forward to discussing the possibilities with existing and new clients.